 For tax year 2017, individuals who didn’t have coverage for three months or more will face fines of $695 per adult and $347.50 per child, or 2.5 percent of their yearly household income – whichever is higher.
 The maximum penalty is $2,085 per household.
 The penalties for not having coverage in 2018 have not been announced.

 Shopping for health insurance at the last minute

 Selecting your health insurance coverage is a big decision.
 That’s why it’s important to review your options early on.
 Rushing to choose a plan can lead to mistakes.

 If you procrastinate, you’ll likely experience longer wait times if you end up needing help throughout the process.
 That leaves you with less time to make a decision.

 Plus, your application may not be processed in time.
 That could leave you with no coverage at all.

 The lesson here?
 Plan ahead!
-Start researching your coverage options right away.
+Start researching your health insurance coverage options right away.